Mass Spectrometry Reviews

 Color policy: All color figures will be reproduced in full color in the online edition of the journal at no cost to authors.
 Any author who wishes to ensure print color reproduction may do so at a cost of $850 for the first figure and $150 for each additional figure on the same page.
-Gratis print color might be granted upon the discretion of the Editor.
+Gratis print colour may be granted upon the discretion of the Editor.
 Any cropping of the color figure should be clearly indicated.
 For best reproduction, bright, clear colors should be used.
 Dark colors against a dark background do not reproduce well; please place your color images against a white background wherever possible.
 Please contact Melissa Evans at email@example.com / 703-352-0001 x.
 1180 for further information.
 Color proofs will be sent to the contributor for approval prior to printing.

 If in doubt about the preparation of illustrations, please contact the publisher at the address given above (Att: Journals Production Dept.).

 References and notes should appear on line and list authors' last names in parenthesis with the text in the order of their appearance [(Smith, 1997); (Smith & Jones, 1997); (Smith, Jones, & Rogers, 1997); (Smith et al., 1997)].
 Gather them together at the end of the text and list in alphabetical order.
 Bibliographic references should be complete and follow the samples following this paragraph.
 Journal title abbreviations must conform to those used in Chemical Abstracts .
 The title is added for each reference.
 If reference is made to a generally unavailable journal, especially if used only through an abstract journal, reference should be made to this abstract journal too.
 Citations such as "manuscript in preparation," "unpublished report," and "private correspondence" should not be included in the references.
 However, such citations may be made parenthetically in text.
 Proceedings of some scientific meetings (e.g., such as the American Society for Mass Spectrometry) are not peer-reviewed, and (except for very rare cases) are not acceptable as a reference.